Photos of migrant detention highlight Biden's border secrecy

 Under Biden, the agencies also have denied full access to nonprofit lawyers who conduct oversight of facilities where children are detained.
 Those oversight visits occur under a federal court settlement.

-When lawyers this month visited the Border Patrol tent at Donna, where thousands of children are now detained, agents refused to let them inside and the Justice Department said they were not entitled to gain access.
-The lawyers were forced to interview children outside the tent.
+When lawyers this month visited the Border Patrol facility at Donna, where thousands of children are now detained, agents refused to let them inside and the Justice Department said they were not entitled to gain access.
+The lawyers were forced to interview children outside.
 The Justice Department declined to comment.

+The newly published photos released by Cuellar’s office show groups of children crowded together inside the partitions.
+Some appear to be watching television while others are lying on floor mats, some side by side.
+Children are shown wearing surgical masks but are close to each other.

+The Donna facility consists of large interconnected tents.
+Overhead photos taken by AP show enclosed outdoor areas where children can go.
+But lawyers who have interviewed children detained at Donna say some can go days without being allowed outside.

 The administration is rushing to open more space to get roughly 5,000 children out of Border Patrol detention and into Health and Human Services facilities that are better suited for youth.
 It has also tried to expedite the releases of children in HHS custody to parents and other sponsors in the U.S. But border agents continue to apprehend far more children daily than HHS is releasing, even though more than 40% of youths in the system have a parent or legal guardian who could take them.